-She sweeps the gloom, and rushing on the sight, Spreads o'er the kindling scene propitious light!
-In her right-hand an ample roll appears, Fraught with long annals of preceding years; With every wise and noble art of man, Since first the circling hours their course began, Her left a silver wand on high displayed.
-Whose magic touch dispels Oblivion's shade.
-Pensive her look: on radiant wings, that glow Like Juno's birds, or Iris' flaming bow, She sails; and swifter than the course of light, Directs her rapid intellectual flight.
-The fugitive ideas she restores.
-And calls the wandering thought from Lethe's shores: To things long past a second date she gives, And hoary Time from her fresh youth receives.
-Congenial sister of immortal Fame.
-She shares her power, and Memory is her name.
+Rous'd by her mandate, storms of black array Winter'd the morn of life's advancing day; Relax'd the sinews of the living lyre, And quench'd the kindling spark of vital fire.
+Thus while forgotten or unknown he wooes, What hope to win, the coy, reluctant Muse!
+Then let not Censure, with malignant joy, The harvest of his humble hope destroy!
+His verse no laurel-wreath attempts to claim, Nor sculptur'd brass to tell the poet's name.
+If terms uncouth, and jarring phrases, wound The softer sense with inharmonious sound, Yet here let listening sympathy prevail, While conscious truth unfolds her piteous tale!
+And lo! the power that wakes th' eventful song Hastes hither from Lethean banks along: She sweeps the gloom, and rushing on the sight, Spreads o'er the kindling scene propitious light !
+In her right-hand an ample roll appears, Fraught with long annals of preceding years; With every wise and noble art of man, Since first the circling hours their course began.
+Her left a silver wand on high display'd, Whose magic touch dispels Oblivion's shade.
+Pensive her look: on radiant wings that glow Like Juno's birds, or Iris' flaming bow, She sails: and swifter than the course of light, Directs her rapid intellectual flight.
+The fugitive ideas she restores, Ishores.
+And calls the wandering thought from Lethe's To things long past a second date she gives, And hoary Time from her fresh youth receives.
+Congenial sister of immortal Fame, She shares her power, and Memory is her name.

-O first-born daughter of primeval Time!

-By whom transmitted down in every clime,

-The deeds of ages long elapsed are known,

-And blazoned glories spread from zone to zone;

-Whose breath dissolves the gloom of mental night,

-And o'er th' obscured idea pours the light!

-Whose wing unerring glides thro' time and place,

-And trackless scours th' immensity of space,

-Say! on what seas, for thou alone canst tell, What dire mishap a fatal ship befel, Assailed by tempests! girt with hostile shores!
-Arise! approach! unlock thy treasured stores!
+She shares her power, and Mexoaw is her name.
+Of first-born daughter of primewal Time!
+By whom transmitted down in every clime, The deeds of agree long claps'd are known, And blazon'd glories spread from zone to zone; Whose breath dissolves the gloom of mental night, And o'er th' obscur'd idea pours the light!
+Whose wing unerring glides thro' time and place, And trackless scours th' immensity of space!
+Say! on what seas, for thou alone canst tell, What dire mishap a fated ship befel, Assail'd by tempests! girt with hostile shores?
+Arise! approach! unlock thy treasur'd stores!

-A ship from Egypt, o'er the deep impelled By guiding winds, her course for Venice held; Of famed Britannia were the gallant crew, And from that isle her name the vessel drew.
-The wayward steps of Fortune, that delude Full oft to ruin, eager they pursued; And, dazzled by her visionary glare, Advanced, incautious of each fatal snare: The' warned full oft the slippery track to shun.
-Yet Hope with flattering voice betrayed them on.
-Beguiled to danger thus, they left behind The scene of peace, and social joy resigned.
-Long absent they, from friends and native home.
-The cheerless ocean were inured to roam: Yet Heaven, in pity to severe distress, Had crowned each painful voyage with success: Still to atone for toils and hazards past, Restored them to maternal plains at last.
+A SHIP from Egypt, o'er the deep impell'd By guiding winds, her course for Venice held; Of fam'd Britannia were the gallant crew, And from that isle her name the vessel drew.
+The wayward steps of Fortune, that delude Full oft to ruin, eager they pursu'd; And, dazzled by her visionary glare, Advanc'd incautious of each fatal snare; The' warn'd full oft the slippery track to shun, Yet Hope, with flattering voice, betray'd them on.
+Beguil'd to danger thus, they left behind The scene of peace, and social joy resign'd, Long absent they, from friends and native home.
+The cheerless ocean were inur'd to roam: Yet Heav'n, in pity to severe distress.
+Had crown'd each painful voyage with success : Still to atone for toils and hazards past.
+Restor'd them to maternal plains at last.